Brickwall90/IT-Support-Troubleshooting-Lab/README.md

 **Findings:**

-* Identified incorrect or missing network configuration
+*  Determined issue was related to incorrect network configuration rather than complete network failure

 **Resolution:**